-expression.
-An RNA-Seq study by Pfeifer et al. (2014) investigated gene expression in tissue samples enriched in modified aleurone cells, starchy endosperm and aleurone cells of wheat grains at 20 dpa.
-We reanalysed this data set to extract the expression levels of wheat genes likely to be involved in iron homeostasis, based on sequence homology to genes in rice and Arabidopsis (Fig. S10).
+The observed cell-type specific patterns of iron uptake and storage are likely to be underpinned by differential gene expression.
+An RNA-seq study by Pfeifer and colleagues (2014) investigated gene expression in tissue samples enriched in modified aleurone cells, starchy endosperm and aleurone cells of wheat grains at 20 dpa.
+We reanalysed this data set to extract the expression levels of wheat genes likely to be involved in iron homeostasis, based on sequence homology to genes in rice and Arabidopsis (Suppl.
+Fig. S10).
 Ferritin and VIT genes were noticeably upregulated in the aleurone tissue, but not in the modified aleurone or starchy endosperm, in agreement with our NanoSIMS data (Fig. 5).
 Two different NAS genes were upregulated in aleurone and starchy endosperm, TaNAS9 and TaNAS6, respectively.
 TaNAS9 is orthologous to OsNAS3 (Bonneau et al., 2016), but there is no direct orthologue of TaNAS6 in rice.
 Enzymes encoded by NAAT and DMAS work sequentially to convert NA to a 3"-oxo intermediate and then to deoxymugineic acid (Beasley et al., 2017).
 Transcripts of the TaNAAT2 triad are enriched in the modified aleurone but not in the other two tissues.
 This suggests that the modified aleurone converts NA to the 3"-oxo intermediate, which could be further converted to deoxymugineic acid by TaDMAS1 expressed in all three tissues.
-Wheat homologues of the mugineic acid exporter OsTOM2 are also expressed in all three tissues, but the homologue of the NA exporter OsENA2 is primarily expressed in aleurone cells.
+Wheat homologues of the NA exporter OsTOM2 are also expressed in all three tissues, but the homologue of the NA exporter OsENA2 is primarily expressed in aleurone cells.

 Elevated aleurone expression of a wheat gene triad related to OsPEZ1, encoding a phenolics exporter active in the xylem (Ishimaru et al., 2011), suggests that enhancing the solubility of iron in cell walls may facilitate iron uptake as well.
-Uptake of iron-NA complexes is mediated by yellow stripe-like (YSL) transporters, of which seven different paralogues are expressed in the investigated wheat grain tissues.
-The iron-NA transporter ZmYSL2 was recently shown to be important for iron import into the embryo and aleurone cells in maize kernels (Zang et al., 2020), and this gene may correspond to TraesCS2D02G387800 in wheat (Fig. S10c).
+Uptake of Fe-NA complexes is mediated by YSL transporters, of which seven different paralogues are expressed in the investigated wheat grain tissues.
+The Fe-NA transporter ZmYSL2 was recently shown to be important for iron import into the embryo and aleurone cells in maize kernels (Zang et al., 2020), and this gene may correspond to TraesCS2D02G387800 in wheat (Suppl.
+Fig. S10c).
 Transcripts of the wheat homologues of OsYSL6 and OsYSL9 are also enriched in aleurone cells.
 Interestingly, a rice mutant line of OsYSL9 had decreased amounts of iron in the embryo, but increased contents in the polished grain (mostly endosperm), indicating that OsYSL9 plays a role in iron translocation from the EAS to the embryo (Senoura et al., 2017).